-Pursuant to their employment agreements, as amended, each of Messrs.
-Wheeler, Sheen and Adams are entitled to receive the severance benefits described below upon termination of his employment unless the termination:
+Pursuant to his employment agreement, as amended, Mr. Adams is entitled to receive the severance benefits described below upon termination of his employment unless the termination:

 - results from his death, disability or retirement; - is by the Company for Cause; or - is by the employee other than for Good Reason.